lewisl9029/rfcs/text/0000-anonymous-components.md

 Here are some drawbacks that I've thought about so far (will attempt to add to this as new issues are discovered in comments):

-## Necessary evils as a new pattern
+## A new pattern to teach/learn

 This is yet another new pattern to teach, and makes the rule of hooks more nuanced than it already is, and thus potentially harder to teach as well.

+Although this pattern also happens to be completely opt-in, so can be learned and applied on an as-needed basis when good use cases are found, or never learned and applied at all for those who don't encounter these use cases or don't find value in it.

 ## Potential for bugs/exceptions when branching between top-level anonymous components